sergei202/okcoders-backend-2016/10-node/10-02-intro-to-node.md

 var circle = require('./circle');
 ```

 Notice that the string we pass to `require` is slightly different.
-Preceed the name of the file with `./`, which indicates that the file is relative to the current directory.
-Then provide the name of the file but leave off the `.js` part.
+Precede the name of the file with `./`, which indicates that the file is relative to the current directory.
+Then provide the name of the file but leave off the `.js` extension.
 All we're doing is providing the path to the file instead of an alias while leaving off the file extension.

 Access the functions as you would on built-in modules with the object dot notation: